 While the screen is not as large as the Wacom 16, or the Wacom 13 for that matter, the 12.3 inch dimensions, in concert with the incredible color fidelity, resolution and depth, and the near-perfect interface with you as an artist, means the Surface Pro 7 comes very close indeed to the Wacoms in really realizing what Photoshop – or any program – is capable of.

-My pick for best Bargain tablet for Photoshop in 2020 is the Microsoft Surfce Pro 7, with the 12.3 inch screen, 8 GB of RAM and a 256 GB SSD drive for storage.
+My pick for best Bargain graphics tablet for Photoshop in 2021 is the Microsoft Surfce Pro 7, with the 12.3 inch screen, 8 GB of RAM and a 256 GB SSD drive for storage.

 Photoshop CC is not available on Android, and it’s possible that the lower power Android processors could not really handle such an advanced program.